Authenticating to Azure AD in daemon apps with certificates

 When you are done with running and understanding the sample, if you want to remove your Applications from AD just run:

-Again you will be asked for your tenant ID.
+Replace with the tenant ID that you previously copied from the Azure portal.
 If you do that you also probably want to undo the changes in the

 How to deploy this sample to Azure